New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Titans stats and trends

-- In Tennessee's 11 games this season, it has seven wins against the spread.
+- Tennessee has seven wins against the spread in 11 games this season.

-- So far this year, the Titans have been installed as underdogs by a 5.5-point margin or more four times and are 4-0 ATS in those matchups.
+- This year, the Titans have won against the spread in each of their two games as an underdog of 6.5 points or more.

-- Tennessee's games this year have gone over the point total six times in 11 opportunities (54.5%).
+- Tennessee's games this season have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Tennessee is 7-2 against the spread and 8-1 overall when the team records more than 16.1 points.
+- Tennessee is 7-2 against the spread and 8-1 overall when the team scores more than 16.1 points.

-- This season the Titans have 17 turnovers, four fewer than the Patriots have takeaways (21).
+- This year the Titans have 17 turnovers, four fewer than the Patriots have takeaways (21).

 Home and road insights